Accessibility

 Compact staircase with reduced dimensions.

-Spiral-shaped staircase with a central column.
+Spirally curved staircase with a central load-bearing spindle.

 Colouring wood while preserving the visible grain.